Position: Oppose Status: Senate Finance Committee in Washington, D.C.

-S.J.Res.14 - A bill to repeal a rule enacted by the Obama administration that requires the Social Security Administration to report mentally impaired beneficiaries who are incapable of managing their own financial affairs to the FBI's National Instant Criminal Background Check System (NIC) so they are prohibited from purchasing firearms.
+S.J.Res.14 - A bill to repeal a rule enacted by the Obama Administration that requires the Social Security Administration to report mentally impaired beneficiaries who are incapable of managing their own financial affairs to the FBI's National Instant Criminal Background Check System (NIC) and prohibits them from purchasing firearms.

 UPDATE: A huge thanks to all who called, but unfortunately, the Senate has passed S.J.
 Res.
 14 by a vote of 56-43.
 Only a simple majority was needed to pass the resolution.
 Thanks to One Pulse for America and Brady for their work on this.